hakash2002/elixir/README.md

 Setup ELIXIR using ASDF

-Run prefixing the file with elixir
+and un prefixing the file with elixir